How To Get To Tokyo

 Alternatively, the Meitetsu Limited Express takes 35 minutes and costs JPY890 and has both first-class and ordinary carriages.
 Tickets can be purchased at the ticket machines or window at Nagoya Station, Meitetsu-Nagoya Station, and the airport.
 Once in Nagoya, follow the directions above to reach Tokyo Station.
 The Japan Rail (JR) Pass does not cover this service.

+Reaching Tokyo from the former capital of Kyoto is easy.
 Kyoto Station is another stop on the Tokaido Shinkansen Line running to Tokyo Station, making the journey easy and comfortable – between 135 to 160-minutes / JPY13000-JPY14,000 (depending on which service you choose).
 The Tokaido Shinkansen – other than Nozomi services – is covered by the JR Pass.

 Traveling from Osaka to Tokyo is just as easy.
 Shin-Osaka Station is the terminus of the Tokaido Shinknasen Line with services reaching Tokyo Station in 150 to 170-minutes / around JPY14,000 (depending on which service you choose).
 The Tokaido Shinkansen – other than Nozomi services – is covered by the JR Pass.